Notavatarkorra/notavatarkorra.github.io/INFOSYS NOTES.md

-Mindtap assignments if they are late its 20 percent off canvas assignments is 10 percent off for each week they are late up to 50 percent off not too bad. file directory task is 5 percent
+Mindtap assignments if they are late its 20 percent off canvas assignments is 10 percent off for each week they are late up to 50 percent off not too bad.

+canvas tasks file directory task is 5 percent exams based on these concepts and office ms module projects larger capstone projects for ms office html project python programming assignments beginner stuff